-Our dogs do the crazy run every time they see us getting the harnesses out because they know it’s play time.
+Our dogs do the crazy run every time they see us getting the harnesses out because they know it’s playtime.

 How safe is it?

-With a solid fitting harness, reinforced stitching, and strong buckles at all of the attachment points, the harnesses are made to keep your dog safe and under control and they do a great job of it.
+With a solid fitting harness, reinforced stitching, and strong buckles at all of the attachment points, the harnesses are made to keep your dog safe and under control, and they do a great job of it.

 Another aspect of many tactical dog harnesses is what you’ll see as “MOLLE”.

 MOLLE is an acronym that stands for Modular Lightweight Load-carrying Equipment.
-As a Marine, I’m familiar with the military’s need for acronyms so this one didn’t surprise me a bit.
+As a Marine, I’m familiar with the military’s need for acronyms, so this one didn’t surprise me a bit.
 But, within that acronym is a good explanation of what it is.

-Basically, it’s velcro everywhere so you can attach any number of items from personalization patches to detachable pouches for snacks to water bottles.
+Basically, it’s velcro everywhere so that you can attach any number of items from personalization patches to detachable pouches for snacks to water bottles.
 Your imagination is the only limit.

 You’ll often see “COBRA” type buckles on both harnesses and collars.

-These buckles are industry standard and ensure not only the safest buckle but also offer a quick release capability.
+These buckles are industry standard and ensure not only the safest buckle but also offer a quick-release capability.

-Because of how the COBRA buckles are made, the stronger the force to pull them apart, the more “locked in” the buckle becomes.
+Because of how the COBRA buckles are made, the stronger the force to pull them apart, the more “locked-in” the buckle becomes.